 Under traffic laws in most states, you can receive a traffic ticket for modifications violating laws regulating vehicle specifications and equipment.

 Examples of motor vehicle modifications that could result in a citation include:

-- Addition of non-standard lighting (neon "underglow" lights, under-vehicle lights)
+- Addition of non-standard lighting, like underglow neon lights, under-vehicle lights, or blue lights

 - Alteration or removal of air pollution and emissions control device

-- Modification of vehicle ground clearance ("lowered" or "raised" vehicles)
+- Modification of vehicle ground clearance on lowered or raised vehicles

 - Removal of mufflers and other sound-control devices

 - Aftermarket exhaust systems